 In an urban environment, wireless sensor networks are prone to interference that is triggered by weather conditions like rain and fog and from reflective surfaces on buildings and water that cause signal interference as a result of multi-path fading when the signal takes multiple paths.
 The redundant paths provided by the mesh network topology allow the network to adapt by intelligently routing traffic around these problems.
 Also, channel hopping techniques can be adopted so that environmental (and other) sensor data can be propagated upstream to cloud services for processing, storage, and analysis.

 Air quality sensors help tackle air pollution problems that many cities face, arising from vehicular or industrial emissions.
 Emissions can be monitored directly through CO2 sensors installed on vehicles.
 The data that is collected from the air quality sensors that are attached to the wireless sensor network nodes is communicated over the mesh network, and through gateway devices to cloud services that analyze the data.
-The data is analyzed across batches of data to provide historical reporting and insights, but can also occur in real time by using stream analytics services that are offered by IoT Platforms (you can see a demo of how you can use Apache EdgeNet, IBM Watson IoT Platform, and the IBM Streaming Analytic service to implement streaming analytics in your IoT solution).
+The data is analyzed across batches of data to provide historical reporting and insights, but can also occur in real time by using stream analytics services that are offered by IoT Platforms.
 These services enable air quality incidents to be predicted through real-time analysis of sensor data, which allows early warnings to be issued so that people can avoid the most polluted areas, which helps to improve the health and well-being of the citizens who live or work in the affected areas.
 Analysis of air quality data coupled with emissions data can also be used to reroute traffic to prevent emissions building up in those areas of the city.

 Managing waste is another area where sensor data is used to reduce costs and improve efficiency in a connected city.
 Sensors can be retro-fitted as part of existing waste disposal processes.
 For example, connected cities can add cellular-based smart sensors to trash cans so that trucks can be scheduled to collect trash only when they require emptying, and can use on-street sensors or computer vision algorithms over camera feeds to identify areas where litter builds up, where additional trash cans should be installed.